 Do I need to wear a facemask?

 Yes please!
-From the 8th August the government have made it mandatory to wear a facemask in a place of worship.
+From the 8th August 2020 the government made it mandatory to wear a facemask in a place of worship.
 Will will have a small supply at church in case you forget.

 Can children attend?

 Yes.
 Children will need to stay seated with their parents/careers throughout the service, as we aren't running children's groups in August.
 We are launching Junior Church online in August, and will look to resume an 'in person' offer when safe to do so, possibly in the Autumn term.